llpeterson/applications/infrastructure.md

 to keep track of.
-If you think about all the state that is maintained and manipulated on any one of those nodes—address translation tables, routing tables, TCP connection state, and so on—then it is easy to become depressed about the prospect of having to manage all of this information.
+If you think about all the state that is maintained and manipulated on any one of those nodes—address translation tables, routing tables, TCP connection state, and so on—then it is easy to become overwhelmed by the prospect of having to manage all of this information.

 It is easy to imagine wanting to know about the state of various